EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 If steps 4 (EDHOC processing) and 7 (OSCORE processing) are both successfully completed, the Server MUST reply with an OSCORE protected response, in order for the Client to achieve key confirmation (see Section 5.4.2 of {{I-D.ietf-lake-edhoc}}).
 The usage of EDHOC message_4 as defined in Section 7.1 of {{I-D.ietf-lake-edhoc}} is not applicable to the approach defined in this specification.

-The following sections expand on the two ways of signalling that EDHOC message_3 is transported in the EDHOC + OSCORE request.
+The following section expands on the two ways of signalling that EDHOC message_3 is transported in the EDHOC + OSCORE request.

 # Signalling method {#signalling}